 What To Do When a Spouse Dies

-Although nothing can ease the burden of grief when a loved one dies, knowing what financial steps you should take can ease anxiety and fear about the future.
+Although nothing can ease the burden of grief when a loved one dies, knowing what financial steps you and your family members should take can ease anxiety and fear about the future.

-Here’s a checklist on what to do when a spouse dies to help you stay focused following one of the most devastating events in your life.
+If you feel overwhelmed, here’s a list of powerful resources to help you stay focused following one of the most devastating events in your life.

 ⇒Action item you can do right now: Gather all your essential paperwork in a safe location and make sure both spouses know how to access it.
 Even if one spouse typically handles the finances, it’s important that both are aware of all assets and liabilities and where to find account statements and tax returns.